michelled/weavly.org/src/robot-activities/meet-dash-and-dot.md

 ## Skill Development

+* Creative Thinking
+* Observational
 * Planning
 * Sequencing

 ## Level Up

-* Create a sound recording as an audio option for Dash and Dot to play.
+* Create a sound recording as an audio option for Dash and Dot to play
-* Change all lights on Dash or Dot a specific color, such as Green.
+* Change all lights on Dash or Dot a specific color, such as Green